jenniyan/kinnect/Meeting Documentation/README.md

 Week 4 Discussion 4/24/26 (In-Person Meeting):
 Attendees: Yuxuan, Zhengyu Dong, Jennifer Yan, Niharika Yalla.
 We worked on the Prep the Pitch slideshow for our group.
-Niharika did the meeting documentation.
 We brainstormed our own 2 custom features to implement: so far we came up with gps tracking to route users with shared interests (within range) to one another, and allowing users to take their chat to other communication apps.